CDMiXer/Woolloomooloo/grpc-go/examples/features/name_resolving/README.md

 proper name resolver, this would fail.
 In the example it picks the `example` resolver that we installed.
 The `example` resolver can handle `resolver.example.grpc.io` correctly by returning the backend address.
-So even though the backend IP is not set when ClientConn is created, the connection will be created to the correct backend.
+So even though the backend IP is not set when ClientConn is created, the connection will/* Release of eeacms/www:18.3.6 */ be created to the correct backend.